-Obituary of Judith Grize
+Obituary of Judith A. (Pieh) Grize

 Judy Grize was born in Champaign, Illinois, the eldest of the four children of Henry and Ione Pieh.
 She graduated from Blissfield High School, where she was an accomplished clarinetist, in 1961.
 She went on to train as a nurse at Henry Ford Hospital, Detroit, where she worked in the emergency room, ducking bullets during the 1967 riots.
 Her commitment to public service continued in the US Air Force, and it was while stationed near Sacramento, California, that she met and married combat navigator Douglas Grize.